-- To obtain a refund, the student must drop classes by the refund dates for that quarter as published on the Important Dates calendar on the college website. - The refund check will be mailed to the student or credited to the bankcard used within two weeks from the date the class was dropped.
-A processing fee will be deducted from the refund amount. - Debts owed to the college must be paid in full before the refund is issued. - Tuition and fees paid by an agency, such as scholarship, financial aid or private grant, are refunded to the appropriate account - Students dismissed for disciplinary reasons are not eligible for a refund.
+- 1. To obtain a refund, the student must drop classes by the refund dates for that quarter as published on the Important Dates calendar on the college website. - 2.
+The refund will be generated to the original form of payment typically within two weeks from the date the class was dropped.
+A processing fee will be deducted from the refund amount. - 3.
+Debts owed to the college must be paid in full before the refund is issued. - Tuition and fees paid by an agency, such as scholarship, financial aid or private grant, are refunded to the appropriate account. - 5.
+Students dismissed for disciplinary reasons are not eligible for a refund.